achalpratap/Zomato-SQL-Analysis/README.md

 # Zomato SQL Analysis Project
-This project analyzes the Zomato dataset using SQL queries
+This project analyzes the Zomato dataset using SQL queries.

 ## Table of contents :